-By applying an identical regional perturbation to anthropogenic SO2 emissions in three different climate models, we observe three markedly different resulting climate responses, ranging from virtually no coherent surface air temperature response in one model (GISS-E2), to pronounced regional sensitivities (relative to a model's global sensitivity) may not vary that much between surface warming all across most of the northern hemisphere in another (HadGEM3-GA4).
+By applying an identical regional perturbation to anthropogenic SO2 emissions in three different climate models, we observe three markedly different resulting climate responses, ranging from virtually no coherent surface air temperature response in one model (GISS-E2), to pronounced surface warming all across most of the Northern Hemisphere in another (HadGEM3-GA4).
 The third model (CESM1) sits in the middle in terms of both magnitude and spatial extent of the temperature response.
 This huge variation in climate response corresponds to a similarly large variation in the SW radiative flux change following the reduction in sulfate aerosol.
 All three models show a fairly localised increase in net downwards SW radiation over China as a result of reduced SO2 emissions from this region, however the magnitude of this radiative heating is substantially greater in HadGEM3-GA4 than in CESM1, which is substantially greater still than in GISS-E2.
 The response in GISS-E2 is so weak that temperature changes are largely not detectable above the internal variability of the model.
 The stronger heating in CESM1 and HadGEM3-GA4 produces much more pronounced temperature changes, and even though the radiative heating is localised over China, the temperature responses in these two models are much more spread out, particularly in the zonal direction.
 This is consistent with the findings of Shindell et al. (2010), who found that the temperature response to inhomogeneous aerosol forcings is more uniform and extends much further from the forcing location in the zonal direction than in the meridional direction.
-Comparing the models, we find different SO4 mass changes due to removing SO2 emissions from China, very different ratios of AOD change per mass of sulfate, and very different